eth-brownie/brownie/docs/build-folder.rst

     {
         'pc': {
             'op': "", // opcode string
-            'path': "", // relative path to the contract source code 'offset': [0, 0], // source code start and stop offsets 'fn': str, // name of the related method 'jump': "", // jump instruction as given in the sourceMap (i, o)
+            'path': "<SOURCE_ID>", // id of the related source code 'offset': [0, 0], // source code start and stop offsets 'fn': str, // name of the related method 'jump': "", // jump instruction as given in the sourceMap (i, o)